 Unconventional superconductors can host gapless Andreev bound states (ABSs) at their boundaries, including chiral, helical, and flat-band edge modes~\cite{qi2011topological, mizushima2016symmetry, sato2016majorana, chiu2016classification, sato-ando2017topological, aguado2017majorana}.
 These boundary excitations originate from nontrivial bulk topology of the Bogoliubov--de Gennes (BdG) Hamiltonian and therefore constitute a hallmark of topological superconductivity.
 Among these gapless boundary states, the self-conjugate ones are regarded as Majorana fermions that obey non-Abelian statistics~\cite{ivanov2001non-abelian}, offering a route toward topological quantum computation~\cite{kitaev2006anyons, nayak2008non-abelian, alicea2012new, beenakker2013search}.

-The surface physics become richer when superconductivity is realized in topological materials, such as topological insulators~\cite{yonezawa2018nematic}, topological crystalline insulators~\cite{sasaki2012odd, novak2013unusual, he2013full, hashimoto2015surface, kawakami2018topological}, and topological semimetals~\cite{kobayashi2015topological, lu2015crossed, aggarwal2016unconventional, wang2016observation, wang2017discovery}.
-For superconducting topological insulators such as $\mathrm{Cu}_x\mathrm{Bi}_2\mathrm{Se}_3$~\cite{yonezawa2018nematic}, mirror-parity-odd pair potentials cannot open a superconducting gap for surface Dirac fermions in the normal states.
-As a result, in the superconducting states, the Dirac fermions can hybridize with Majorana Kramers pairs, which leads to an anomalous \textit{twisted} surface dispersion distinct from the purely linear spectrum of an isolated Majorana cone~\cite{hao2011surface, hsieh2012Majorana, yamakage2012theory, yamakage2013theory}.
+The surface physics becomes richer when superconductivity is realized in topological materials, such as topological insulators~\cite{yonezawa2018nematic}, topological crystalline insulators~\cite{sasaki2012odd, novak2013unusual, he2013full, hashimoto2015surface, kawakami2018topological}, and topological semimetals~\cite{kobayashi2015topological, lu2015crossed, aggarwal2016unconventional, wang2016observation, wang2017discovery}.
+For superconducting topological insulators such as $\mathrm{Cu}_x\mathrm{Bi}_2\mathrm{Se}_3$~\cite{yonezawa2018nematic}, mirror-parity-odd pair potentials cannot open a superconducting gap for surface Dirac fermions in the normal state.
+As a result, in the superconducting states, the Dirac fermions can hybridize with Majorana Kramers pairs, which leads to an anomalous \textit{twisted} surface dispersion with multiple zero-energy crossings distinct from the purely linear spectrum of an isolated Majorana cone~\cite{hao2011surface, hsieh2012Majorana, yamakage2012theory, yamakage2013theory}.
 A related mechanism has been discussed for superconducting topological crystalline insulators such as $\mathrm{Sn}_{1-x}\mathrm{In}_x\mathrm{Te}$~\cite{hashimoto2015surface}, where multiple normal-state surface Dirac cones further enrich the superconducting surface spectra.
-These examples illustrate a general mechanism: gapless surface bands in the normal state can hybridize with superconducting ABSs and generate unconventional surface dispersions, depending on the type of topological surface states in the normal state.
+These examples illustrate a general mechanism: gapless surface bands derived from the normal state can hybridize with superconducting ABSs and generate unconventional surface dispersions, depending on the type of topological surface states in the normal state.

 Wallpaper fermions provide a natural unexplored platform in which to test this physics~\cite{wieder2018wallpaper,ryu2020wallpaper,zhou2021glide,mao2022third,hwang2023magnetic,mizuno2023hall,mizuno2025magnon,yoda2026superconducting}.
 They are surface states of topological nonsymmorphic crystalline insulators protected by time-reversal symmetry and two orthogonal glide symmetries.
 Unlike conventional Dirac surface states, wallpaper fermions exhibit fourfold degeneracies enforced by nonsymmorphic symmetry~\cite{wieder2018wallpaper}.
 This feature suggests that hybridized states between wallpaper fermions and superconducting ABSs can give rise to novel quasiparticle states.